Cell (processor): Element Interconnect Bus (EIB)

 Each participant on the EIB has one 16-byte read port and one 16-byte write port.
-The limit for a single participant is to read and write at a rate of 16 bytes per EIB clock (for simplicity often regarded 8 bytes per system clock).
-Each SPU processor contains a dedicated DMA management queue capable of scheduling long sequences of transactions to various endpoints without interfering with the SPU's ongoing computations; these DMA queues can be managed locally or remotely as well, providing additional flexibility in the control model.
+The limit for a single participant is to read and write at a rate of 16 bytes per EIB clock cycle (for simplicity, often regarded as 8 bytes per system clock cycle).
+Each SPU processor contains a dedicated DMA management queue that is capable of scheduling long sequences of transactions to various endpoints without interfering with the SPU's ongoing computations; these DMA queues can be managed locally or remotely, providing additional flexibility in the control model.

 Data flows on an EIB channel stepwise around the ring.
 Since there are twelve participants, the total number of steps around the channel back to the point of origin is twelve.
 Six steps is the longest distance between any pair of participants.
 An EIB channel is not permitted to convey data requiring more than six steps; such data must take the shorter route around the circle in the other direction.
-The number of steps involved in sending the packet has very little impact on transfer latency: the clock speed driving the steps is very fast relative to other considerations.
-However, longer communication distances are detrimental to the overall performance of the EIB as they reduce available concurrency.
+The number of steps involved in sending the packet has little impact on transfer latency: the clock speed driving the steps is fast relative to other considerations.
+However, longer communication distances are detrimental to the overall performance of the EIB because they reduce available concurrency.

-Despite IBM's original desire to implement the EIB as a more powerful cross-bar, the circular configuration they adopted to spare resources rarely represents a limiting factor on the performance of the Cell chip as a whole.
+Despite IBM's original desire to implement the EIB as a more powerful crossbar, the circular configuration that the company adopted to spare resources rarely represents a limiting factor on the performance of the Cell chip as a whole.
 In the worst case, the programmer must take extra care to schedule communication patterns where the EIB is able to function at high concurrency levels.